krcools/BakerStreet.jl/README.md

             a=3_b=20.jld2
 ```

-This package can be seen as a template or recipe that encodes a very specific choice for the options and conventions that one can use when running simulations with DrWatson.
+This package can be seen as a template or recipe that encodes a very specific choice for the options and conventions that one can use when running simulations with DrWatson.jl.